bob-fornal/work-notes/Media/Publishing/Courses.md

 ## Recording Course Content

 1. Determine the type of videos to record.
-2. Gather audio and video equipment you need.
+2. Gather the audio and video equipment you need.
 3. Set up the recording space.
 4. Send a test video.
 5. Edit the course.